-SOARSE - The Making of a New Yarn
+SAORSE - The Making of a New Yarn

-Soarse is the Gaelic word for Freedom.
+Saorse is the Gaelic word for Freedom.

-We have used Texel, Blue Face Leicester, Cheviot and Shetland Lambswool in our unique blend.
-Kay’s Shetland sheep ”descend directly from several family generations of sheep farming in Lerwick and Unst on the UK's northern most sheep farm”: now happily settled in Fife.
+So working with different sheep breeders I chose Texel, Blue Face Leicester, Cheviot and Shetland Lambswool to make our unique blend.
+The Fleece from the Shetland sheep ”descend directly from several family generations of sheep farming in Lerwick and Unst on the UK's northern most sheep farm”: now happily settled in Fife.

-During the development of this yarn Di spent an unforgettable week with Maddie and Neil at Uist Wool, where they worked their magic to spin the yarn on machinery that has been lovingly preserved and restored and runs as smoothly now as it did one hundred years or more, ago.
+During the development of this yarn I spent an unforgettable week with Maddie and Neil at Uist Wool, where they worked their magic to spin the yarn on machinery that has been lovingly preserved and restored and runs as smoothly now as it did one hundred years or more, ago.
 The history of Scottish yarn is woven into this fabulous fibre!